eProsima/vulcanexus/docs/rst/tutorials/tools_tutorial.rst

 Participants in ROS 2 are named :code:`/` by default.
 In order to differentiate them, it is possible to change the Participant's aliases within the *Fast DDS Monitor*.
-In this case, the :code:`vulcanexus-galactic-talker` Participant would be the one with a writer, and the :code:`vulcanexus-galactic-listener` Participant would be the one with a reader.
+In this case, the :code:`vulcanexus-humble-talker` Participant would be the one with a writer, and the :code:`vulcanexus-humble-listener` Participant would be the one with a reader.

 .. figure:: /rst/figures/tools_tutorial/screenshots/alias.png
     :align: center